triplepy/sh8email-app-server/README.md

       - There is `isSecret` boolean field
       - Respond empty array when there is no mail which is matched query
     - Fail
-      - Respond 400 Bad Request if the 'recipient' GET parameter is missing
+      - Respond 404 Not Found if the 'recipient' params is missing
 - Show a non-secret mail
-  - GET /api/mails/*mailId*?recipient=*recipient*
+  - GET /api/recipient/*:recipient*/mails/*:id*
   - Response
     - Success: A [mail](#mail-model-specification) represented as JSON
     - Fail
-      - Respond 400 Bad Request if any GET parameter is missing
-      - Respond 404 Not Found if the requested mail is not present
+      - Respond 404 Not Found if the 'recipient' params is missing or the requested mail is not present
 - Show a secret mail
-  - GET /api/mails/*mailId*?recipient=*recipient*
+  - GET /api/recipient/*:recipient*/mails/*:id*
   - Header required
     - Sh8-Secret-Code: the secretCode
   - Response
     - Success: A [mail](#mail-model-specification) represented as JSON
     - Fail
-      - Respond 400 Bad Request if any GET parameter is missing
+      - Respond 404 Not Found if the 'recipient' params is missing or the requested mail is not present
       - Respond 403 Forbidden if the secretCode is invalid
-      - Respond 404 Not Found if the requested mail is not present

 ## Mail Model Specification